 Instruction and guidance are provided in several forms of mindfulness meditation as well as mindful eating and mindful walking.
 The attitudes of mindfulness are explored and time for discussion is included.
 Participants are asked to bring a yoga mat for movement.
 If you have a favorite cushion for meditation you are welcome to bring it as well.

-Rental mats ($3 cash), chairs and props are available for those who need them.
+Yoga mats, chairs and props are available for those who need them.
 No refunds are given after the deadline for enrollment, which is one week prior to the start of the course.
 In the unlikely event that the course is cancelled, you will receive a full refund of the registration fee, but you will not be reimbursed for pre-arranged transportation, accommodations, or any other miscellaneous expenses.

 Four Wednesdays 6-7:30 pm Nov 28 – Dec 19, 2018 in the Peace Pod at 11100 Ash St. Ste.
 103 Leawood, KS 66211 with Certified MBCT Teacher Tracy Ochester, PsyD, RYT-200